-If the operational status, repair cost or efficiency of the existing unit is unknown, the Baseline efficiency is the “New Baseline” column above.

 Furnace Baseline

 The prior national standard for residential oil and gas furnaces was 78% AFUE.
 DOE raised the standard in 2007 to 80% AFUE, effective 2015.
 However, virtually all furnaces on the market have an AFUE of 80% or better, which prompted states and environmental and consumer groups to sue DOE over its 2007 decision.
 In April 2009, DOE accepted a “voluntary remand” in that litigation.
 In October 2009, manufacturers and efficiency advocates negotiated an agreement that, for the first time, included different standard levels in three climate regions: the North, South, and Southwest.
 DOE issued a direct final rule (DFR) in June 2011 reflecting the standard levels in the consensus agreement.
 The DFR became effective on October 25, 2011 establishing new standards: In the North, most furnaces will be required to have an AFUE of 90%.The 80% AFUE standard for the South and Southwest will remain unchanged at 80%.
 Oil furnaces will be required to have an AFUE of 83% in all three regions.
 The amended standards will become effective in May 2013 for non-weatherized furnaces and in January 2015 for weatherized furnaces.
 DOE estimates that the standards will save about 3.3 quads (quadrillion Btu) of energy over 30 years and yield a net present value of about $14 billion at a 3 percent discount rate.